karafka/karafka/README.md

 #### Methods and attributes for every controller

 Now, to have ability to receive messages you should define controllers in app/controllers folder.
 Controllers should inherit from Karafka::BaseController.

-You have to define following elements in every controller:

- - method *perform* - method that will execute the code in a Sidekiq worker
+If you don't want to use custom workers (and except some particular cases you shouldn't), yo need to define a #perform method that will be execute your business logic code in a Sidekiq worker

 ####  Optional attributes